MateoMicciche/SimpleTweet/README.md

 # Project 2 - *SimpleTweet*

-**Name of your app** is an android app that allows a user to view his Twitter timeline.
+**SimpleTweet** is an android app that allows a user to view his Twitter timeline.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

-Time spent: **X** hours spent in total
+Time spent: **6** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] User can **sign in to Twitter** using OAuth login
+- [X] User can **sign in to Twitter** using OAuth login
-- [ ]	User can **view tweets from their home timeline**
+- [X]	User can **view tweets from their home timeline**
-  - [ ] User is displayed the username, name, and body for each tweet
+  - [X] User is displayed the username, name, and body for each tweet
-  - [ ] User is displayed the [relative timestamp](https://gist.github.com/nesquena/f786232f5ef72f6e10a7) for each tweet "8m", "7h"
+  - [X] User is displayed the [relative timestamp](https://gist.github.com/nesquena/f786232f5ef72f6e10a7) for each tweet "8m", "7h"
-- [ ] User can refresh tweets timeline by pulling down to refresh
+- [X] User can refresh tweets timeline by pulling down to refresh

 The following **optional** features are implemented:

-- [ ] User can view more tweets as they scroll with infinite pagination
+- [X] User can view more tweets as they scroll with infinite pagination
-- [ ] Improve the user interface and theme the app to feel "twitter branded"
+- [X] Improve the user interface and theme the app to feel "twitter branded"
-- [ ] Links in tweets are clickable and will launch the web browser
+- [X] Links in tweets are clickable and will launch the web browser
 - [ ] User can tap a tweet to display a "detailed" view of that tweet
 - [ ] User can see embedded image media within the tweet detail view
 - [ ] User can watch embedded video within the tweet